Last Updated on 02/05/2022

 At the end of the restaurant lined main street, you’ll find the 16th century Iglesia de San Mateo (St. Matthew’s Church) that was built on top of an old mosque.
 Although not quite as grand, the small San Francisco de Asis Church tucked away one street behind Paseo de la Alameda is very charming.

 The Castle of Tarifa was built in 960 as a Moorish fortress.
 It is also known as the Castle of Guzmán el Bueno, named after Alonso Perez de Guzman who defended Tarifa in the late 13th century.
-Admission: 4 euros.
+It was open either time I visited Tarifa, so be sure to check the schedule for opening times.

 After sightseeing and shopping, have lunch at one of the cafes in town or a chiringuito on the beach.
 You’ll find a wide variety such as seafood, vegetarian dishes and regional specialties.
 I enjoyed the food at Waikiki Beach Club, not to mention its friendly employees and prime location on the sand.